top of page

 The Witness

-Reflecting on the stark contrast between the past and the present, Klemenc notes:
+Reflecting on the stark contrast between the past and present, he says:

 "I have been experiencing and observing the lake for decades.
-Once, say 40 years ago, the lakeshore was white, adorned with clean stones and sand.
+Once, say 40 years ago, the shoreline was white, covered with clean stones and sand.
 If I look at the same shore today, the changes are obvious.
-The stones and sand have a yellowish-greenish-brown hue.
-Algae are present everywhere, the bottom is greasy, and it is very slippery to walk on..."
+The stones and sand have a yellowish-greenish-brown tint.
+There are algae everywhere, the bottom is greasy and very slippery to walk on..."

-What Klemenc sees is the visual manifestation of a shifting ecosystem.
+What Klemenc sees is the visual manifestation of a changing ecosystem.

 The Illusion of Safety